dstroma/PlackX-Framework/README.md

 like to customize its behavior.
 It will prepare request and response objects, a stash, and if set up, templating.

-### PlackX::Framework::Request

-### PlackX::Framework::Response
+### PlackX::Framework::Request and PlackX::Framework::Response

 The PlackX::Framework::Request and PlackX::Framework::Response modules are
 subclasses of Plack::Request and Plack::Response sprinkled with additional features.
-Both share stash and flash properties.

 For more information, see the documentation for [PlackX::Framework::Request](https://metacpan.org/pod/PlackX%3A%3AFramework%3A%3ARequest) and [PlackX::Framework::Response](https://metacpan.org/pod/PlackX%3A%3AFramework%3A%3AResponse).

+Both share common stash and flash properties, described below.

 - stash()